lashket/stocks-test/README.md

 Within the `lib/common/cubit` directory, you will also find **generic base classes** and **related widgets** for managing network requests and pagination.
 This setup makes it easier to reuse the logic in the future.

 ---
+## Code Quality & Style

+All code in this project has been formatted according to the latest Dart style guidelines.
+It also passes lint checks with the very good analyzer, ensuring there are no analyzer errors and maintaining a high standard of code quality.

+---
 ## Libraries & Technologies

 - **[dio](https://pub.dev/packages/dio)** — For making HTTP requests.